 If the practitioner completing the seating assessment is a physician, the seating assessment is considered part of the evaluation and management service provided.

-Note: If a client who is birth through 20 years of age requires seating support and meets the criteria for a seating system, a stroller may be considered through CCP, or a wheelchair may be considered through Texas Medicaid Title XIX Home Health Services.AUGMENTATIVE COMMUNICATION DEVICE (ACD) SYSTEM – HOME HEALTH
+Note: If a client who is birth through 20 years of age requires seating support and meets the criteria for a seating system, a stroller may be considered through CCP, or a wheelchair may be considered through Texas Medicaid Title XIX Home Health Services.

+Specialized evaluations required for the provision of new complex rehabilitation technology, such as power mobility and adaptive seating systems, require physical in-person presence of the rendering provider.

+Texas Medicaid will only reimburse for seating assessments, regardless of provider type, completed in-person.

+AUGMENTATIVE COMMUNICATION DEVICE (ACD) SYSTEM – HOME HEALTH

 Statement of Benefits